suryadevelope/developer/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=suryadevelope.suryadevelope&style=flat-square&color=0088cc)

-I'm a first year student pursuing Master's in power electronics and electrical drives 🎓 from Anurag university 🏛.
+I'm a first year student pursuing phd in power electronics and embedded drives 🎓 from Anurag university 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
 I'm currently into Web & App Development🕸️ and working on my Data Structures and Algorithms 🤓.

 [![](https://gitwar.herokuapp.com/badge?username=suryadevelope&label=Suryadevelope%20Profile%20Score&style=for-the-badge&color=0088cc)](https://gitwar.herokuapp.com/)